 Can I change from annuity to lump sum after choosing?

 No. Once you choose the annuity option and claim your prize, you cannot switch to the lump sum from the lottery commission.
-However, you can sell your future annuity payments to a third-party buyer for a lump sum, subject to court approval and your state’s laws.
+That said, you can sell your future annuity payments to a third-party buyer for a lump sum, subject to court approval and your state’s laws.

 Are lottery annuity payments the same every year?